 This place can offer visitors a fun day on the many waterslides and a relaxing day in its Thermal Turkish Baths and the Sauna area with different saunas (Russian, Finnish, Saline room, Aromatherapy, and so on).
 There’s not one time we visit Oradea that we don’t spend at least a few hours here.

 For those looking to spend more time in Oradea, here are some other activities to put on the list:

-- The 2 different Ski resorts within a 1.5-hour drive, Vartop-Arieseni, and Stana de Vale.
+- The two different ski resorts within a 1.5-hour drive, Vartop-Arieseni, and Stana de Vale.
 Some hotels in Oradea offer day trips during the winter

-- Apuseni National Park is 1.5-hour drive from the city, showcasing superb mountain views, primordial forests and several caves and glacier
+- Apuseni National Park is a 1.5-hour drive from the city, showcasing superb mountain views, primordial forests, and several caves and glacier

 - Head West and spend a day in Hungary’s wine region.
 Eger is such a beautiful destination for a day trip from Oradea, where you can see beautiful architecture, taste delicious food, and some of the best wine in Hungary.